-Once you are approved, accessing your HELOC is as easy as transferring the funds into your Viriva account and writing a check.
-Simply make advances on your HELOC, when you need it, by either calling our Call Center, visiting a Viriva branch in person, making transfers through our CUTalk Telephone Banking, or It'sMe247 Online Banking service.
+Once you are approved, accessing your HELOC is as easy as transferring the funds into your Viriva checking account and writing a check or using your debit card.
+Simply make advances on your HELOC when you need it by either calling our Call Center, visiting a Viriva branch, making transfers through our CUTalk Telephone Banking, or It'sMe247 Online or Mobile Banking service.

 You can apply Online Here or call us at 888-7-Viriva.
 Please have the following information ready: